YeThor/yethor.github.io/content/blog/230611-algo-DynamicProgramming/index.md

 ## Concept

 **Dynamic Programming** is more than an algorithm, it's an optimization technique over plain recursion problems.
-It breaks down the main problem to the smaller subproblems, and stores the partial solutions, reuses them when they needed to solve the main problem.
-Since there is no recursive calls, it saves memory usage caused by the call stack.
-Also the time complexity becomes polynomial because it simply look up the table(array, object) that stores solutions of subproblems.
+It breaks down the main problem to the smaller subproblems, and stores the partial solutions, reuses them when they are needed to solve the main problem.
+Since there is no recursive calls, it saves memory usage caused by call stack.
+Also the time complexity becomes polynomial because it simply looks up the table(array, object) that stores solutions of subproblems.

 ![The main concept](./index.png)

-## DP optimizes recursion
+## Dynamic Programming optimizes recursion

-The following code is an implementation of the [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_sequence) problem using recursion and dynamic programming approaches respectively.
+The following code is an implementation of the [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_sequence) problem using recursion and dynamic programming approache, respectively.

 ```typescript
 // Recursion